 A scandal or a necessity?

-Nowadays in Bolivia, children as young as 10-year-old are legally at work.
+Nowadays in Bolivia, children as young as 10 years old are legally at work.
 They can be seen everywhere.

-If this regulation outrages international organisations, the children themselves, and their union that led the campaign in favour of lowering the legal working age, welcomed it.
+If this regulation outrages international organizations, the children themselves, and their union that led the campaign in favor of lowering the legal working age, welcomed it.

-This law reopens the debate on child labour.
+This law reopens the debate on child labor.
 Should it be banned, thus denying a country’s social reality?
-Should it be acknowledged as a way to provide young workers with some kind of protection?
+Should it be acknowledged to provide young workers with some kind of protection?
 Will the Bolivian example become a source of inspiration for other countries?